SahilSingh021/SahilSingh021/README.md

 - Experienced in working with databases and SQL

 #### ⚡ **Interests:**
-I am enthusiastic about exploring various tech domains, including web development, machine learning, and software engineering.
+I am enthusiastic about exploring various tech domains, including web development, memory modification, and much more.
 I am constantly learning and staying up to date with the latest industry trends and technologies.

 #### 💼 **Open to Opportunities:**
 I am actively seeking opportunities to apply my skills and knowledge in a professional setting.
 If you are looking for a dedicated and motivated software developer, feel free to reach out to me.